 Fragrance: Natural or synthetic for non-toxic candles?

-In the United States, the term “fragrance” can be legally used a catch-all for all kinds of ingredients on perfumes, skincare, makeup… and candles.
+In the United States, the term “fragrance” can be legally used as a catch-all for all kinds of ingredients in perfumes, skincare, makeup… and candles.

-However, sometimes this may not make for the cleanest ingredients as a single artificial fragrance can be hiding as many as 5,000 different chemicals, including esters and petrochemicals.
+However, sometimes, this may not make for the cleanest ingredients, as a single artificial fragrance can hide as many as 5,000 different chemicals, including esters and petrochemicals.

 What’s the solution?